 The EMS plans and evaluates SRS construction, operations, maintenance, and decommissioning activities to protect public health and the environment, prevent pollution, and comply with applicable environmental and cultural resource protection requirements.
 The way SRS conducts its actions demonstrates the Site's commitment to minimize waste, manage water, foster renewable energy, reduce greenhouse gases, acquire sustainable services, remediate with a focus on sustainability, and observe best management practices.
 All of these attributes are vital components of environmental management.
-The SRS Site Sustainability Plan contains more information on DOE and SRS goals and the progress made toward achieving these goals.
+The "SRS Site Sustainability Plan" contains more information on DOE and SRS goals and the progress the Site has made toward achieving these goals.

-2020 Highlights
+2021 Highlights

 DOE sets objectives for carrying out its mission in an environmentally sustainable manner that supports a policy of national energy security and addresses global environmental challenges.
 SRS continues to make substantial progress in meeting the goals for the Site.
-Below are the highlights of the program:
+Below are the highlights of the EMS program:

-- Pollution Prevention and Waste Minimization-SRS recycled 48% (278 metric tons) of nonhazardous solid waste. - Greenhouse Gas Reduction-SRS continued to reduce greenhouse gas emissions, exceeding federal goals.
-The Site has reduced emissions by more than 82% since 2008. - Transportation and Fleet Management-SRS continued to exceed its fleet management goals.
-More than 87% of the current fleet of lightduty vehicles are hybrid, electric, or vehicles that use E-85 (85% ethanol, 15% unleaded gasoline) fuel. - Awards-SRS received the Department of Energy 2020 Project Management Excellence Award for remediating two coal ash basins and a coal pile basin.
+- Pollution Prevention and Waste Minimization-SRS recycled 51% (242 metric tons) of nonhazardous solid waste. - Greenhouse Gas Reduction-SRS continued to reduce greenhouse gas emissions, exceeding federal goals.
+The Site has reduced emissions by more than 84.4% since 2008. - Transportation and Fleet Management-SRS continued to exceed its fleet management goals.
+More than 87% of the current fleet of lightduty vehicles are hybrid, electric, or vehicles that use E-85 (85% ethanol, 15% unleaded gasoline) fuel. - Awards-SRS received recognition as part of the DOE agency-wide Sustainability Awards, under the Innovative Approach to Sustainability Category for the P-Area Permeable Reactive Barrier Wall Project.